microsoft/X-Mem/README.md

 BUILDING FROM SOURCE
 ------------------------------------------------------------------------------------------------------------

-Before building the source, enable and disable the relevant compile-time options in src/include/common.h, under the section "User-configurable compilation configuration".
-Please read the comments by each #define statement to understand the context of each option.

 After you have set the desired compile-time options, build the source.
 On Windows, running build-win.bat should suffice.
 On GNU/Linux, run build-linux.sh.
+Each takes a single argument specifying the target architecture.

-If you customize your build, make sure you use the "Release" mode for your OS.
+If you customize your build, make sure you use the "Release" mode for your OS/compiler.
 Do not include debug capabilities as it can dramatically affect performance of the benchmarks, leading to pessimistic results.

 ------------------------------------------------------------------------------------------------------------
 BUILD PREREQUISITES